 If you hit a moment like that in my book then I have failed at its one mission.
 Tell me about your frustration with my explanation of a concept (just reply to the confirmation email!), and I will work with you to improve it and publish an update.
 If I can't do that then I will refund your money.

-I've been selling this book for more than 5 years, and nobody has ever asked me for that refund.
+I've been selling this book since 2014, and nobody has ever asked me for a refund.